dogecoinfoundation/foundation.dogecoin.com/content/announcements/2023-08-12-wdoge-bridge.md

 ### **One of the companies involved goes bankrupt, is sold or stops supporting the project.**

 BitGo Trust is a regulated and qualified custodian.
 This means that they have a fiduciary responsibility to the Merchants.
 If BitGo were to go bankrupt, they would work with the appropriate organization / agencies to return assets to the Merchant.
 If there are plans to wind down wDoge support from BitGo, BitGo will work with the DAO and Merchants to add another custodian to keep the protocol alive.
 If there are no active Merchants remaining, BitGo will work with the DAO to find appropriate Merchants that can fill the need.
-This would be announced via @DogecoinFDN and @Dogecoin Twitter accounts.
+This would be announced via @DogecoinFDN accounts.

 ### ***Risks that Don’t Involve the Bridge or Bitgo***